-We have audited the accompanying consolidated balance sheets of the Middleby Corporation and subsidiaries as of January 2, 2016 and January 3, 2015, and the related consolidated statements of earnings, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended January 2, 2016.
-Our audits also includes the financial statement schedule listed in the Index at Item 8.
+We have audited the accompanying consolidated balance sheets of the Middleby Corporation and subsidiaries as of December 31, 2016 and January 2, 2016, and the related consolidated statements of earnings, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2016.
+Our audits also include the financial statement schedule listed in Item 8.
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.